StockEdge.com

 On 28th July 2022, Cochin Shipyard Ltd. delivered the country’s first indigenously-made aircraft carrier (IAC-1) to the Indian Navy.
 The Navy said the indigenous Aircraft Carrier (IAC) ‘Vikrant’ was delivered to it after “extensive user acceptance trials” and called it a “momentous day in the Indian Maritime History.”

 Cochin Shipyard was established as a Government of India company in 1972, with the first phase of facilities opening in 1982.
 Cochin Shipyard is India’s largest shipbuilding and maintenance facility.
-The yard can build vessels weighing up to 1.1 million tonnes and repair vessels weighing up to 1.25 million tonnes per year.
+The yard can build vessels weighing up to 1.1 million tons and repair vessels weighing up to 1.25 million tons per year.

 Cochin Shipyard has recently received shipbuilding orders from internationally renowned companies in Europe and the Middle East.